-When conducting derivative transactions, the Company receives collateral on account of the Feeder Fund.
+When conducting transactions involving derivatives, securities lending and securities repurchase agreements, the Company receives collateral for account of the fund.
 The purpose of the collateral is to reduce, in whole or in part, the risk of default on the part of the counterparty to these transactions.